Arktetra/neural-flux/src/posts/the-fourier-transform.md

     return W @ x
 ```

-And the 2D DTFT can be implemented as,
+And the 2D DFT can be implemented as,

 ```python
 def dft2(x):